timTam97/compcontrol-alexa/README.md

-# pushbullet-automation-alexa
+# compcontrol-alexa
-Alexa skill to interface with the Pushbullet API.
-Used in conjunction with [Pushbullet Automation](https://github.com/timTam97/pushbullet-automation) for remote computer control via Alexa.
+Alexa skill to interface with my [custom API](https://github.com/timTam97/compcontrol-api) deployed on AWS.
+Deploy this skill along with [compcontrol-client-hs](https://github.com/timTam97/compcontrol-client-hs) in order to control your computer by talking to Alexa.